deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt1-first-year.md

 “Yeah…” Ava looked down at the letter.
 There was a sharp *tap* as a wet patch appeared on it and she scrubbed furiously at her face.

-“Ava, if you need some time alone... ” Jessica offered.
+“Ava, if you need some time alone...”
+Jessica offered.

 This earned her a brave little smile, and a headshake.
 “I’m…No, I just need to, to focus on the things I *can* change.
 That’s all.”